priyanshukushwaha0/Heart_Disease_Prediction/README.md

 🫀 Heart Disease Prediction using Machine Learning

-This project aims to predict the likelihood of heart disease in patients using various machine learning algorithms.
-It analyzes key medical parameters such as age, gender, blood pressure, cholesterol level, and blood sugar to provide an accurate prediction of heart disease risk.
+This project predicts the probability of a patient suffering from heart disease using different machine learning algorithms.
+The system will analyze the key medical parameters-age, sex, blood pressure, cholesterol level, and blood sugar level-to give an accurate prediction of heart disease risk.

 🔍 Features

 Data preprocessing and visualization for better understanding

-Implementation of multiple ML models (Logistic Regression, Random Forest, KNN, SVM, etc.)
+Implemented multiple machine learning models such as Logistic Regression, Random Forest, KNN, SVM etc.

-Model comparison based on accuracy and performance metrics
+Model Comparison Based on Accuracy and Performance Metrics

-User-friendly prediction interface (optional if you built one)
+Optional - User-friendly prediction interface if you built one

 🧠 Technologies Used